kubernetes/community/sig-architecture/production-readiness.md

   This through this both in small and large cases, again with respect to the [supported limits][].

-#### Rollout, Upgrade and Rollback Planning

-#### Dependencies

-* **Does this feature depend on any specific services running in the cluster?**
-  Think about both cluster-level services (e.g. metrics-server) as well as node-level agents (e.g. specific version of CRI).
-Focus on external or optional services that are needed.
-For example, if this feature depends on a cloud provider API, or upon an external software-defined storage or network control plane.

-* **How does this feature respond to complete failures of the services on which it depends?**
-  Think about both running and newly created user workloads as well as cluster-level services (e.g. DNS).

-* **How does this feature respond to degraded performance or high error rates from services on which it depends?**

-#### Monitoring requirements

-* **How can an operator determine if the feature is in use by workloads?**

-* **How can an operator determine if the feature is functioning properly?**
-  Focus on metrics that cluster operators may gather from different components and treat other signals as last resort.

-* **What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?**
-  - [ ] Metrics
-    - Metric name:
-    - [Optional] Aggregation method:
-    - Components exposing the metric:
-  - [ ] Other (treat as last resort)
-    - Details:

-* **What are the reasonable SLOs (Service Level Objectives) for the above SLIs?**

 #### Troubleshooting
 Troubleshooting section serves the `Playbook` role as of now.
 We may consider